-This week, the German biotech company, MODAG, announced that their first drug candidate for neurodegenerative conditions has started Phase I safety testing in humans.
+The German biotech company, MODAG, announced that their first drug candidate for neurodegenerative conditions has started phase I safety testing in humans.

 The drug, Anle138b, is being developed for Parkinson’s and it has previously shown to rescue neurons in pre-clinical models of alpha synuclein-associated Parkinson’s.

 Anle138b targets a protein called alpha-synuclein which is abundant in the healthy human brain, concentrated near the tips of nerve cells.
 In the Parkinsonian brain, however, alpha-synuclein clumps together forming toxic masses called ‘Lewy bodies’ and these clumps are associated with neuron death.
 Furthermore, alpha-synuclein appears to exert deleterious effects on neighboring neurons by seeding the aggregation and possibly contributing to disease progression.

 Pre-clinical studies of Anle138b have shown that it specifically binds to the toxic clumps of alpha-synuclein and prevents new clumps from forming thus potentially stopping the aggregation process advancing.

 Anle138b is administered orally and efficiently passes the blood-brain-barrier directly acting on the toxic protein aggregates.
 If the results of this phase 1 safety study are positive it would be interesting to see this drug evaluated in a cohort of people with Parkinson’s.

 / 5.
 Vote count: